labels:

 -

-After the upgrade, you must inspect the default
+After upgrading, you must inspect the default

 DataScienceCluster